 Hello everyone!

-I'm Veronika, a 3rd year life science engineering student at EPFL.
+I'm Veronika, a 3rd year life science engineering student at EPFL, and part of the Laidlaw Scholars Board.
 I'm a strong proponent of mitigating existential risks, of which I'm feverishly passionate about research in biosecurity and infectious disease.
 As a Laidlaw Scholar, I did my research in the Laboratory of Digital Epidemiology on approximations of human-like crowd behavior during pandemics with AI agents, with the goal of creating an epidemiological model that can quickly and cheaply simulate dynamic crowd behavior.

 In my free time, I love to garden - I'm currently in the process of growing purple sweet potatoes native to Asia.
 I'm also currently learning oil painting, absolutely love camping whenever I can, and I'm a big fan of metal music and love to go to concerts.